Types Of Diamond Inclusions

-For example, when clouds get too big in size and density, they can cause the diamond to take up a hazy appearance and affect its light transmission properties in a negative way.
+For example, when clouds get too big in size and density, they can cause the diamond to take up a hazy appearance and negatively affect its light transmission properties.
 If they are small and diffused, it generally isn’t a cause for concern.
 If your chosen diamond is over one carat in weight, your GIA report will include a plot diagram (shown below) that details the clarity characteristics of the diamond.

 A crystal inclusion is quite literally a mineral crystal that is contained within the diamond.
 Depending on the type of minerals they are, they can be colourless (this is when another diamond is embedded within the diamond), black (carbon), reddish (garnets), greenish (peridots) etc.